 4. Focusing on Problems Instead of Opportunities

-Many businesses only use customer interaction data to fix problems reducing complaints, handling objections, or improving response times.
+Many businesses only use customer communication data to fix problems, such as reducing complaints, handling objections, or improving response times.
 While this is important, it’s also reactive.

 Solution?
-Analyze customer interactions to identify opportunities as well.
+Audit customer relations to identify opportunities as well.
 What topics spark the most engagement?
 What phrases do happy customers use?
 What products do people talk about the most?
 Use this data to double down on what works, not just fix what’s broken.

 Case Studies: The Power of Customer Interaction Analysis